Samsung U940 Glyde: Features

 The Glyde's main navigation is done through the touch screen that takes up much of the front side.
 The screen is only capable of registering one touch at a time.
 When touching it in two or more places, it typically registers that you are touching it in between the touches.
 Once you open the slide out keyboard, the screen flips to a landscape mode so that it can be viewed on its side.
 This is the only way to switch the phone to landscape mode due to the lack of an accelerometer.
 The main menu consists of eight tiles including the Media Center button, which lets you view your pictures, ringtones, videos, games, and apps which can be downloaded through the "Browse and Download" menu.
 The menu also contains a Messaging, Contacts, Recent Calls, Settings & Tools, My Music, Browser, and VZ Navigator tile.
 Tapping on the VZ Navigator tile without buying it will bring you to a video showing you the features of Verizon's GPS service.
 The camera on the device is 2.0 megapixels, and can be used to take pictures or record up to ten minute videos.
 The camera has a built in LED flash, three quality settings (Fine, Normal, and Economy), color effects, white balance settings, ISO settings, auto focus, a self-timer, multishot, six picture resolutions (1600x1200, 1280x960, 1024x768, 640x480, 320x240, and 176x144), and digital zoom (the zoom feature cannot be used when the resolution is set to 1600x1200).
 Videos can only be recorded in two resolutions (320x240 and 176x144).
 There are two video recording time options, one for sending a message, and one for saving the videos.
 If set to "Limit for Send," the recording time is set to 30 seconds, the video quality is set to economy and cannot be changed, and the resolution is set to 176x144 and cannot be changed.
-In the music player, you can play music stored on your phone or on your micro SD card.
+In the music player, you can play music stored on your phone or on your microSD card.
 There are four search categories for music, genres, artists, albums, and song names, or you can just search for anything.
 You can also make playlists, play all of music, or play all of your music in shuffle mode.
 When listening to music, you cannot access any other menus without stopping your music.
 This includes getting a call or text message.